vintagedeek/GPTev3/README.md

 # FAQ

 **I started `main.py` on the ev3 but the ev3 is not moving.
 The program isn't terminating (I see the arrow on the ev3's screen, but it doesn't move).**
 - Make sure you are running `ev3_robot_api.py` on your computer before starting `main.py` on the ev3.
 Look for successful POST requests in the terminal.

 - Ensure the ev3 is connected to the wifi network.

+- Double check the ip address

 **I changed the `TASK` variable in the `.env` file but the ev3 is still doing an old task.**